uboscolo/rotation/README.md

 - field position assignment per player
 - goalkeeper rotation
 - halftime player swaps
+- optional DOCX export with one table per half

 The script prints one table per half showing each player's position for each period.